AppliedMechanics/AMfeti/README.md

 Theory behind AMfeti
 --------------------
 ## Solving with Dual Assembly
-The AMfeti library is intend to provide easy functions in order to solve, the dual assembly problem, namely:
+The AMfeti library is intended to provide easy functions in order to solve, the dual assembly problem, namely:

 $$